Remarks:

 The western trailhead of the National Blue Trail (more simple: Blue Trail, because this is the oldest one, the “original” one among the sections of the Blue Circle) is located on a grassy clearing at the Austrian-Hungarian border, close to the top of Írottkő Mountain, where it meets with the path of the South-Transdanubian Blue Trail.
 This point has a good accessibility from Velem village, which is located at the foot of the mountains.
 There are many possibilities to approach the summit from the village, but I think, the most beautiful route is the following:

 Let's start from Velem village, bus turning place on the narrow asphalt road towards the hills!
 There are a huge net of such narrow roads among the Kőszegi-hegység (Kőszeg Mountains), so we will meet with many parts of this system during our hike.
-You will see red strip and blue cross marks on the trees beside the road, meanwhile it ascends mildly and passes the closed Hotel Avar.
+You will see and marks on the trees beside the road, meanwhile it ascends mildly and passes the closed Hotel Avar.
 The first hairpin bend of the road will appear after a few minutes.
-The blue cross signs turn onto a path here and the climb of the trail will be steeper.
+The signs turn onto a path here and the climb of the trail will be steeper.
 We will reach the Szent Vid-kápolna Chapel after a quarter hour long, strong climb at the end of stairs.
 Generally the chapel is closed and the panorama is limited from its clearing, but we can rest a few minutes on the benches beside the small church.

-We walk farther from the chapel following the blue cross signs.
+We walk farther from the chapel following the signs.
 The marked wide promenade goes straight on the ridge of the Szent Vid-hegy (Szent Vid Hill) and passes the Monument of the National Blue Trail.
 This small memorial stands on the right side of the promenade and it shows that place, where the trailhead of Blue Trail was located before the regime change.
 In that time the Hungarian-Austrian border wasn’t accessible because of the strong military protection, it was the well known „Iron Curtain”.
 Of course it has changed, since 1992 the trailhead of the Blue Trail is located on the top of Írottkő Mountain.

 We cross an asphalt road after the memorial, and the hard climb begins again in the mountainside.
 The path cuts a big hairpin bend of the road on a steep climbing route through the forest and we will meet again with the asphalt strip at the next resting place.
-The climb finishes here, the blue cross signs lead farther on the road and we reach the Hörmann-forrás Spring after a few minutes.
+The climb finishes here, the signs lead farther on the road and we reach the Hörmann-forrás Spring after a few minutes.
 The spring is located on the right side of the road, among trees.
-The marked path of National Blue Trail arrives here from the peak of Írottkő (it is signed with blue strip marks), we could follow it from this place, but we have to visit the summit, if we would like to stamp into our small booklet, where we collect the stamps of the Blue Trail!
+The marked path of National Blue Trail arrives here from the peak of Írottkő (it is signed with marks), we could follow it from this place, but we have to visit the summit, if we would like to stamp into our small booklet, where we collect the stamps of the Blue Trail!

-The blue strip signs cross the asphalt road and go left on a narrow path, which leads steeply towards the summit.
+The signs cross the asphalt road and go left on a narrow path, which leads steeply towards the summit.
 After a half an hour we get to the ridge of the mountain and the ascent becomes softer.
 The Austrian-Hungarian border runs exactly on the ridge, in a few meters distance from us, we walk on its Hungarian side, and reach the clearing under the peak soon.

 The path of the South-Transdanubian Blue Trail arrives to the clearing from left, but an unmarked path goes on until the summit, where the lookout tower of Írott-kő stands.
 The lookout tower is located exactly on the border, if we enter the building, we will see the border stone in the middle of the vestibule room.
 Let's climb to the top terrace of the lookout tower on the stairs!
 The closer peaks of the Alps are visible from the Austrian side of the terrace, and the wide plain of Kisalföld (Little Plain, or Little Hungarian Plain) with small villages on the Hungarian side.

 If we finish the rest on the top terrace of the tower, we can go back to the clearing (Írott-kő Mountain, stamping place).
 The grey steel box of the first stamp of the National Blue Trail is mounted onto a pillar of the shelter at the resting place.
 Later we will meet with dozens of this small boxes!
 There is a QR code on the box, it will contains information about the stamping place and later it will help the “on-line stamping”, but it doesn't work yet.
 Currently we have to collect the prints of the stamps into our small Blue Trail's booklet.
 Generally the stamps are equipped onto the end of long chains, here we can stamp into the first place of our Blue Trail booklet!
 After this procedure we can go back on the marked path to the Hörmann Spring.
-From this time we will follow only the blue strip marks on our long hike through Hungary!
+From this time we will follow only the marks on our long hike through Hungary!

 We cross the narrow asphalt road and step into the forest again.
 Our path passes by the Hörmann-forrás Spring and after a few dozen steps we reach the asphalt road again, because we cut down its hairpin bend on the path.
 We cross it again and walk farther on another footpath, which descends in the forest until the next asphalt road.
-The blue strip signs of the Blue Trail follow this meandering road for a long time, meanwhile we pass the small group of Stájer Houses on a clearing, finally reach the Vörös kereszt Cross.
+The signs of the Blue Trail follow this meandering road for a long time, meanwhile we pass the small group of Stájer Houses on a clearing, finally reach the Vörös kereszt Cross.

 The red wooden cross (its name: Vörös kereszt means Red Cross in English) stands in the centre of a junction of six forestry roads, among six great oak trees.
 There are wooden resting benches and desks in the shade of the trees, we can rest a few minutes here comfortably.
 When we go on, we will get to the Lookout point of Óház-tető Hill soon through the forest covered back of the Irány-hegy Mountain.
 A beautiful panorama opens from the terrace of the tower towards Kőszeg, and the plain of Kisalföld!
 (Link to the panoramic view) This lookout tower is the renovated dwelling tower of the ancient fort named Óvár or Óház (Old Castle or Old House).
 The ruined walls of the former castle surrounds this building.